OpenStickCommunity/GP2040-CE/docs/web-configurator.md

 * `Forced Setup Mode` - Allows you to lock out Input Mode, the ability to enter Web-Config or both.
 Enabling a web-config lockout will require you to nuke and reload the firmware if you wish to make further changes.
 * `4-Way Joystick Mode` - Enables 4-Way Jostick mode which will prevent cardinal directions.

+Please note that if you choose `PS4` mode you will have an additional option to set the device as a `Controller` or a `Fightstick`.
+If you choose `Fightstick` and want to use this device with compatible PS5 games you will need to enable the `PS Passthrough` add-on and have a way to connect the device you with to use for passthrough authentication to the RP2040-CE based device via a USB passthrough port.

 ### Hotkeys